Monday, 23 December 2013

 Weakness in age class structure - fewer age classes in SNA 1

-i SNA 1 recruitment vulnerable because of fewer age classes present?
+recruitment vulnerable because of fewer age classes present?

 COMMERCIAL FISHERY